Improvements are coming to the Outlook.com web experience but your password, login and data won't change.

-You can also change what address an email is sent from while you're composing the email.
+You can also change the address that an email is sent from while you’re composing the email.

 In your inbox, click New.

-Click the down arrow next to account name in the top left corner.
+Click the down arrow next to account name in the top left-hand corner.

-Choose the address from which to send the mail.
+Choose the address from which to send the email.

 For more help with how to edit your information, contact customer support.